 Periodontal Treatments

 Many patients do not realize that their oral health is strongly connected to the overall health of their bodies.
-Dentistry actually focuses not only on promoting oral health but also on a patient's general health by striving to prevent or manage periodontal disease which can impact the entire body.
+Studies have shown that systemic conditions like heart disease, diabetes, stroke, and certain cancers are linked to oral health and Periodontal disease.
+Dentistry focuses on promoting oral health and its link to preventing life-threatening diseases and ones which can impact the entire body.

 What Is Periodontal Disease?